How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 Receiving Benefits - Your Medical Condition and Social Security Disability or SSI

-How severe must my medical and/or mental condition be to receive an approval for Social Security disability benefits?
-"Severity" is a key component to claims filed under the title II (social security disability) and title 16 (SSI, or supplemental security income) disability programs.
+How severe must my medical and/or mental condition be to receive an approval for Social Security Disability benefits?
+"Severity" is a key component to claims filed under the title II (Social Security Disability) and title 16 (SSI, or supplemental security income) disability programs.

 In fact, severity is the first question addressed by the five step sequential evaluation process which is used by both disability examiners (who make decisions on claims at the disability application and reconsideration appeal levels) to make medical vocational allowances.
 Medical vocational allowances are a type of approval, and most claims that are approved are approved in this fashion.

 That first step of the process asks the question "Does the claimant have a severe impairment?".
 If the physical or mental impairment that has been alleged by the claimant on their disability application is not medically determinable according to what is considered by the social security administration to be acceptable medical evidence, or the condition is simply not considered to pose any limitations that would interfere with normal activities of daily living, including work activity, then the condition will generally be classified as non-severe.

 In such an instance, the claim would be denied by a disability examiner on the basis of an NSI, or non-severe impairment.
 Examples of non-severe impairments include minor sprains, cuts, muscle pulls, and even normal pregnancies (believe it or not, people do file for disability on the basis of pregnancy and as a disability examiner I occasionally saw applications such as this).